joemcmanus/teamTime/README.md

 Note: As of 10/13 I asked in the snapcraft forum to have the ownership of the snap changed to joesecurity .
-Thanks for checking roadmr .
+Thanks for checking roadmr.

 # teamTime
 ----

 teamTime is a tool to aid the problem of keeping track of time for a globally distributed team.

 You will need to put the name of your teammates in staff.csv using the format name, timezone, city.
 Take a look at https://raw.githubusercontent.com/joemcmanus/teamTime/master/example.csv